AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Failing EVV audits or leaving Medicaid reimbursements on the table because visit verification records aren't being captured consistently across your caregiver workforce?

-RaftLabs builds custom software for home care agencies, assisted living operators, and senior care organizations, delivering care management and scheduling platforms, caregiver mobile apps with EVV-compliant visit logs, medication reminders, and health monitoring, family communication portals, Medicaid and Medicare billing, care plan management, incident reporting, and staff management systems.
-Most projects ship in 12 to 14 weeks at a fixed price agreed before work starts.
+Senior care software gives home care agencies and assisted living operators one platform for care management, scheduling, and billing.
+RaftLabs builds it custom: caregiver mobile apps with EVV-compliant visit logs, medication and health monitoring, family communication portals, Medicaid and Medicare billing, and care plan management.
+A focused, HIPAA-aware v1 launches in about 12 to 16 weeks at a fixed price agreed before work starts.

 Home care agencies and assisted living operators face operational constraints that generic field service software doesn't address: Electronic Visit Verification mandates, Medicaid billing rules, care plan documentation requirements, and the responsibility of coordinating care for clients who can't advocate for themselves when something goes wrong.
 A missed visit isn't a service gap.
 It's a safeguarding event.